What is the Medium Partner Program?

 That all being said, I still think it’s worth writing on Medium even if your country is not currently monetizable.
 You can totally sign up, start writing, build a portfolio and start getting followers now.

+You won't be paid by Medium directly YET.
 In the meantime, there are other ways to earn money.
 You can use Medium to drive people to your own blog, use affiliate links, or attract clients.
 Furthermore, eventually, I hope, Medium/Stripe will monetize additional countries.
 If that's the case, you'll be established when that happens.

 Final thoughts on the Medium Partner Program